 This Disney Channel live-action series brings an idealistic teen from rural Texas embarks on the adventure of a lifetime when she decides to leave behind starry nights for big city lights.
 Thrilled to be on her own and determined not to be intimidated by New York City, she accepts a job as nanny for a high-profile couple with four kids.
 Helping to keep her moral compass in check are Bertram, the family’s butler, and Tony, the building’s 20-year-old doorman.

 12) High School Musical: The Musical – The Series

 This drama series has become my non-so secret guilty pleasure on Disney+.
 A group of East High students countdown to the opening night of their school’s first-ever production of “High School Musical.”
 Showmances blossom; friendships are tested while new ones are made; rivalries flare and lives are changed forever as these young people discover the transformative power that only a high school drama club can provide.
 This is one series not to skip.
-New episodes from second season is coming to Disney+ are starting to arrive mid-May.
+New episodes from second season are coming to Disney+ throughout July.

 11) Secrets Of Sulphur Springs

 12-year-old Griffin Campbell and his family move to the small town of Sulphur Springs and take ownership of an abandoned hotel rumored to be haunted by the ghost of a girl who disappeared decades ago.
 Griffin befriends Harper, a bright-eyed, mystery-obsessed classmate and together, they uncover a secret portal that allows them to travel back in time.
 In the past, they’ll attempt to uncover the key to solving this unsolved mystery, a mystery that affects everyone close to them.
 Season 1 is just coming to an end and the finale is coming to Disney in April.